anishfelixm/odin-landing_page/README.md

 <br>
 ![Fonts](/images/landing-page-fonts.png "Fonts")

-The images used belong to Brendon taylor.
+The images used belong to Brandee Taylor.
 Thank you for the images.